A new day for Puerto Rico

 Earlier in the day, hundreds of Nashville-area Christians had responded to a phone tree request for volunteers and taken familiar spots beside the warehouse’s conveyor-belt line.
-The members of Churches of Christ — many of them retired — packed 1,500 emergency food boxes filled with canned goods and other nonperishable items.
+The members of Churches of Christ — many of them retirees — filled 1,500 emergency food boxes with canned goods and other nonperishable items.

 A New King James Version of the New Testament is placed in each emergency food box, along with a handwritten note of encouragement from a volunteer.

-As the ministry’s executive director, Mike Lewis, explained, that number of boxes is “enough for five trailer loads.”
+That number of boxes is “enough for five trailer loads,” as the ministry’s executive director, Mike Lewis, explained.
 A New King James Version of the New Testament is placed in each box, along with a handwritten note of encouragement from a volunteer.

 Besides 300 food boxes, items forklifted onto Kincaid’s truck included 1,000 units of detergent, 400 packs of insect repellent and 252 cases of bottled water.
 That’s not to mention various quantities of baby supplies, blankets, bleach, brooms and wheelbarrows.

 After checking his paperwork and inventory list, Kincaid bit into a Nestle Drumstick vanilla caramel sundae cone — a favorite treat that he found in a warehouse freezer.

 On a rainy, 53-degree October evening, he buckled his seatbelt and flicked on the windshield wipers.
 He took a wide turn — as semi-trucks must do — onto a side street by the disaster relief organization’s headquarters, waving his appreciation at a fellow truck driver who stopped and gave him room to maneuver his rig.